pmichene/Getting-and-Cleaning-Data-Project/README.md

 -Appropriately labels the data set with descriptive variable names.

--From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject. (tidy_data.txt)